website-scraper/node-website-scraper/README.md

 ```

 #### onResourceError
 Function called each time when resource's downloading/handling/saving to fs was failed.
-Callback is called with 2 arguments - [Resource](https://github.com/s0ph1e/node-website-scraper/blob/master/lib/resource.js) object and `Error`.
+Callback is called with - [Resource](https://github.com/s0ph1e/node-website-scraper/blob/master/lib/resource.js) object and `Error` object.
 Defaults to `null` - no callback will be called.
 ```javascript
 scrape({
   urls: ['http://example.com/'],